General Course Information

 CLO 1 Develop an understanding of a range of key issues and arguments in legal theory.

-CLO 3 Apply their knowledge of the course materials to a research topic approved by the course convenor.
+CLO 3 Apply their knowledge of the course materials to an essay topic approved by the course convenor.

 CLO 4 Demonstrate an ability to articulate and defend their views orally and in writing.